 ANNABEL HEACOCK (SHE/THEY) IS A COLLABORATIVE ARTIST, DIRECTOR, PUPPET-CREATOR, DEVISER, PRODUCER, COLLAGE-MAKER, AND ADMINISTRATOR.

 Annabel has collaborated on a number of puppetry and toy theatre adaptations, including a recent workshop of Italo Calvino's The Distance of the Moon, a puppetry short film of Yoon Ha Lee's The Mermaid Astronaut, and an original devised fairytale called Rona.
 Annabel has also developed their own solo puppetry and performance work, including a ten-minute original piece called A Very Normal Hike.
-She is passionate about spectacle and sparking moments of wonder in public places, and has directed several free, site-specific adaptations inspired by Where the Wild Things Are, Clue, and The Little Prince at public libraries, gardens, beaches, and parks.
+She is passionate about spectacle and sparking moments of wonder in public places, and has directed several free, site-specific adaptations inspired by Where the Wild Things Are, Clue, and The Little Prince at libraries, gardens, beaches, and parks.